 Pharmacokinetics in Children

-Pharmacokinetic (PK) studies of abacavir in children aged <12 years have demonstrated that children have more rapid clearance of abacavir than adults and that pediatric doses approximately twice the directly scaled adult dose are necessary to achieve similar systemic exposure.6,7 Metabolic clearance of abacavir in adolescents and young adults (ages 13–25 years) is slower than that observed in younger children and approximates clearance seen in older adults.8
+Pharmacokinetic (PK) studies of abacavir in children aged <12 years have demonstrated that children have more rapid clearance of abacavir than adults.
+Metabolic clearance of abacavir in adolescents and young adults (aged 13–25 years) is slower than that observed in younger children and approximates clearance seen in older adults.10

-Abacavir plasma AUC has been reported to be decreased by 17% and 32% with concurrent use of the PIs ritonavir-boosted atazanavir and ritonavir-boosted lopinavir, respectively.16 In a study comparing PK parameters of abacavir in combination with either ritonavir-boosted lopinavir or nevirapine, abacavir plasma AUC was decreased 40% by concurrent use of ritonavir-boosted lopinavir; however, the CBV-TP concentrations appeared to be increased in the ritonavir-boosted lopinavir cohort.15 When combined with darunavir/ritonavir, abacavir plasma AUC and trough concentrations were decreased by 27% and 38%, respectively; the CBV-TP AUC and trough concentrations were decreased by 12% and 32%, respectively.17 The mechanism and the clinical significance of these drug interactions with the PIs are unknown and need to be evaluated.
+Abacavir plasma AUC has been reported to be decreased by 17% and 32% with concurrent use of the PIs atazanavir/ritonavir and lopinavir/ritonavir (LPV/r), respectively.14 In a study comparing PK parameters of abacavir in combination with either LPV/r or nevirapine, abacavir plasma AUC was decreased 40% by concurrent use of LPV/r; however, the CBV-TP concentrations appeared to be increased in the LPV/r cohort.15 When combined with darunavir/ritonavir, abacavir plasma AUC and trough concentrations were decreased by 27% and 38%, respectively; the CBV-TP AUC and trough concentrations were decreased by 12% and 32%, respectively.16 The mechanism and the clinical significance of these drug interactions with the PIs are unknown and need to be evaluated.
 No dose adjustments for abacavir or PIs are currently recommended.

 Frequency of Administration